-She plucked out a short thick black hardback – The Answer Book.
+Mrs Fuhring plucked out a short thick black hardback – The Answer Book.
 Interesting!
 She read the back cover.
-‘Concentrate on your problem for sixty seconds, with your right hand palm on the front cover, then open at a random page and the solution will be given.’
+‘Concentrate on your problem for sixty seconds, with your right-hand palm on the front cover, then open at a random page and the solution will be given.’
 She had a quick peek and saw that every other page had a short sentence on it.

 All right!
 She did as instructed, closing her eyes and thinking of Eric, his thinning hair and beer belly, and how thirty years of marriage had worn them both down.
 Then of silly, plain-looking Christine, sitting, bored, at her menial library job.
 She was nevertheless well proportioned, and, no doubt Eric took pleasure in her eager, young body Mrs. Fuhring admitted.
 Mind you, Christine hadn’t had to bear three kids!

 A minute must be up, surely!
 She opened the book and stood shocked.
 The ‘answer’ was ‘Laugh about it.’
-Well it was hardly a laughing matter, your husband ‘playing away’ with a young ‘floozie’!
+Well, it was hardly a laughing matter, your husband ‘playing away’ with a young ‘floozie’!
 Suddenly, she envisioned Eric’s spotty fat bottom riding up and down on top of Christine’s sweaty white body.
 She smiled.
 Surely Christine couldn’t really enjoy it.
 She was just after the perks – meals, concerts, hotel rooms.
 She felt a bit better.
 Well, two could play at that game.
-There was a young lad at Tesco’s who was always friendly towards her.
-In fact more than friendly on occasion.
-Probably sex starved.
-Well maybe she might just put him out of his misery!
+There was a young lad at Tesco who was always friendly towards her.
+In fact, more than friendly on occasion.
+Probably sex-starved.
+Well, maybe she might just put him out of his misery!
 She looked at her watch.
 Just time for another bottle of Monasticity first!